 - Our dogs eat a light breakfast; we pack the remainder of their food for a picnic lunch.

-- Irie and Tiki both wear their Kurgo harnesses; they’re then buckled in before the car ever starts.
+- Our dogs wear their Kurgo harnesses; they’re then buckled in before the car starts.

 - Windows remain up or down just a crack.
-Right now, while the AC isn’t absolutely necessary (it soon will be), we roll down the windows but the back seat windows remain open just enough for the dogs to put a nose out.
+At times when the AC isn’t absolutely necessary (not that often in Texas!), we roll down the windows but the back seat windows remain open just enough for the dogs to put a nose out.
 If your dog’s face can go out the window, his eyes are at risk from flying insects, rocks and more.

-- Irie and Tiki remain in the car until they’re leashed; only once the leash is on are their seat belt connectors unbuckled.
+- Until they’re leashed, the dogs remain buckled in; only once the leash is on are their seat belt connectors unbuckled.
 Only when they’re calm do we proceed to let them out of the car.